-German lighting design consultancy Kardorff Ingenieure Lightplanung has selected Remote Controlled Lighting’s DR8 spotlights for use at the Mercedes-Benz showrooms near Berlin’s Ostbahnhof.
+German lighting design consultancy Kardorff Ingenieure Lichtplanung has selected Remote Controlled Lighting’s DR8 spotlights for use at the Mercedes-Benz showrooms near Berlin’s Ostbahnhof.

 Remote Controlled Lighting is frequently specified in situations where high ceilings and the need for flexible lighting and pinpoint accuracy are vital.
 RCL’s remote controlled luminaires can be adjusted and focused from floor level using a simple handheld wireless controller or its award-winning iDirect app, which eliminates the need for ladders or scaffolding.
 They are also specially designed to throw light accurately over long distances and lock so that they do not drift.

-“RCL’s remote controlled luminaires are ideal for spaces where you would have trouble manoeuvring a ladder around high-value or delicate items and you have to minimise disruption,’ RCL’s Head of Sales, David Anderson explained.
-‘They are ideal for vehicle showrooms but are also widely used in gallery and museums as well as the hospitality sector where spaces often have to reconfigured for different uses.”
+“RCL’s remote controlled luminaires are ideal for spaces where you would have trouble maneuvering a ladder around high-value or delicate items and you have to minimize disruption,” RCL’s Head of Sales, David Anderson explained.
+“They are ideal for vehicle showrooms but are also widely used in galleries and museums as well as the hospitality sector where spaces often have to be reconfigured for different uses.”

 RCL have also supplied lighting to a number of other showrooms across the world.
-Notable projects include the Monza Ferrari showroom in Ghent and, more recently, the Porsche Autostadt Pavilion in Wolfsburg, Germany.
+Notable projects include the Monza Ferrari showroom in Ghent and, more recently, the Porsche Autostadt Pavillon in Wolfsburg, Germany.